-Trump cheers Kanye for ‘great service to the Black Community,’ thanks Chance the Rapper
+Trump cheers Kanye for ‘great service to the Black Community,’ thanks Chance The Rapper

 The “dragon energy” between President Trump and Kanye West is growing stronger.